 Top 13 US National Parks Ideal for Winter Travel

-But while the most popular national parks are often overcrowded in summer, they are often overlooked in winter.
-In fact, some of the best national parks worth visiting in winter have 90% fewer people than in summer.
+But while the most popular national parks are often crowded in the summer, they are often overlooked in the winter.
+In fact, some of the best national parks are 90% less crowded in winter than in summer.

 Many of America's finest national parks are also located in deserts and tropics.
 In winter, these typically inhospitable places have more pleasant temperatures.
 So, from snowy mountain peaks to warm sandy oases, these are the best national parks to visit in winter.